inge4pres/blog/inge.4pr.es/content/post/improving-4pres-links.md

 type: ""
 draft: false
 date: 2023-04-15T23:03:05+02:00
-subtitle: ""
+subtitle: Revamping a toy project and making it a product

 page:
     theme: "wide"

-description: |
-    Revamping a toy project and making it ready for public use.

 tags:
   - product